Anti-Aliasing

 Adds modern anti-aliasing and sharpening effects to RimWorld.
-Smooth jagged edges on sprites and terrain without impacting gameplay performance.
+Smooths jagged edges on sprites and terrain without impacting gameplay performance.
+Works with any texture or graphics feature.

 Comparisons